 In case of imminent danger, call 911 immediately.

 Faculty and instructional staff often deal with moments of conflict in their classrooms.
 KU Public Safety Office can provide de-escalation training for departments and programs.
-In addition, the KU Center for Teaching Excellence has developed a guide that can help instructors handle volatile converstions in the classroom, and an FAQ specifically for teaching and concealed carry.
+In addition, the KU Center for Teaching Excellence has developed a guide that can help instructors handle volatile conversations in the classroom and an FAQ specifically for teaching and concealed carry.

 Sample syllabus language is available to assist instructors whose courses have physical activities or special academic circumstances.
-Assistance is also available for crafting syllabus wording for courses with scenarios not reflected in the samples.
+Guidance is also available in crafting syllabus wording for courses with scenarios not reflected in the samples.

 Active Shooter Response Training

 Students: KU Public Safety Office provides a number of resources to help you take charge of your personal safety.
 A well-received video “Run.
 Hide.
-Fight.” produced by the city of Houston is available on the alerts.ku.edu site.
-A variety of additional safety videos can be viewed at the KU Public Safety website (KU log-in required).
-You can also review and download information sheets that offer guidance and education for several situations.
+Fight.” produced by the city of Houston is available to view.
+You can request printable information sheets and pamphlets that offer guidance and education for several situations.
 The Public Safety Office also offers regular training programs across campus on various personal and property safety issues.
-Any student group can contact the Community Services unit (785-864-5900, or email@example.com) if they want a presentation on a topic in which they have an interest.
+Any student group can contact the Community Services unit (785-864-5900, or firstname.lastname@example.org) if they want a presentation on a topic in which they have an interest.

 Employees: Sign on to KU’s Talent Development site, select My Learning, search for KU’s “Active Shooter Response Training” learning module.

 Visitors: A well-received video “Run.
 Hide.
-Fight.” produced by the city of Houston is available on the alerts.ku.edu site.
+Fight.” produced by the city of Houston is available to view.